Asynchronous Exclusive Selection: Unbounded Selection

-Next we argue, by contradiction, that there are infinitely many deposits.
-Suppose there is an event after which there will be no deposits.
-Observe that all the non-faulty processes keep verifying the lists and eventually all their lists are equal and store the indices of the smallest empty deposit registers.
-The values on this list make a space of possible names of the size of $2n-1$.
+Next we argue that there are infinitely many successful deposits, assuming fair occurrence of deposit requests.
+Suppose there is an event after which no deposits occur.
+Eventually every process either has crashed or it has a value to deposit, by the assumed fair occurrence of deposit requests.
+Each failure to deposit starts a new iteration of the main repeat loop in Figure~\ref{fig:alg-selfish-deposit}, which begins with updating list~$L$ by instruction~(\ref{sel-dep-update}).
+As all the non-faulty processes keep updating the lists, while no deposits occur, then eventually all their lists become equal and store the indices of the smallest empty deposit registers.
+The values on this list make a set of $2n-1$ natural numbers.
 Let us take the first event when this occurs.
-Consider the first event afterwards when each non-faulty process~$p$ has written at least one entry from its list~$L_p$ to~$W_p$.
-Since this moment the ranks of all the processes become fixed.
-Consider the subsequent writes to $W_p$ by process $p$.
-If such a write does not produce a unique name in the view, then the next write is after choosing by rank.
-Observe that once the ranks become fixed, each choosing by rank produces a unique entry in the common list shared by all the processes.
-Eventually such an entry is proposed as name, verified in the view to be unique, and the respective deposit register is checked to be empty, which results in a deposit.
+Consider the first following event when each non-faulty process~$p$ has written to~$S[p]$.
+Starting from this point in the execution, the ranks of all the processes become fixed in the snapshot object.
+Consider the subsequent writes to $S[p]$ by a process~$p$.
+If such a write does not produce a unique number in the view, then each next write of a proposed list name is after choosing by rank.
+Once the ranks become fixed, each choosing by rank produces a unique entry in the common list~$L$ shared by all the processes.
+It follows that eventually some non-faulty process~$p$ acquires a list name.
+Now this list name identifies a unique entry in the list $L$ shared by all the processes.
+The register dedicated for deposits with the index in this unique entry of $L$ is empty and no other process attempts to use this register, so $p$ completes a deposit.
+This contradicts the assumption that there are no deposits after some event.

-When a process chooses by rank an entry from its list, then there is a repetition of the currently proposed names in the view, so the process skips at most $n-1$ entries in the list to identify the outcome of choosing.
-In the worst case, some of $n-1$ entries may happen to be skipped in each such an instance in the execution, so that none of them is ever utilized for a deposit. \end{proof}